 When you're getting a massage and it hurts, do you speak up?
 Or do you figure, "he probably knows what he's doing."
 If the music is too loud, do you ask the therapist to turn it down?
 Or do you just think, "It's not that bad.
 I can put up with it."
 If the therapist is talking and you want quiet, do you fume in silence?
 Or do you say, "I'd rather not talk."

-You may be happy to learn that its your responsibility to speak up and state your preferences in these situations, according to the "Spa Code of Conduct" developed by The International SPA Association and Resort Hotel Association.
+You may be happy to learn that it's your responsibility to speak up and state your preferences in these situations, according to the "Spa Code of Conduct" developed by The International SPA Association and Resort Hotel Association.

 There are many different spas around the world, but they all have one thing in common: they are there to nurture and take care of you.
 They create a beautiful atmosphere that appeals to your five senses, hire the best staff available, and design a range of treatments to make you feel and look better.

-But individuals have different preferences on things like temperature, pressure and music.
+But individuals have different preferences on things like temperature, pressure, and music.
 Therapists tend to be sensitive people who enjoy caring for others, but they are not mind-readers.
 They rely on you to speak up if there is something that is making you even a little uncomfortable as the treatment unfolds.

-- Communicate your preferences, expectations and concerns.
-This means let the therapist know before, during and after the treatment anything that is on your mind!
+- Communicate your preferences, expectations, and concerns.
+This means let the therapist know before, during, and after the treatment anything that is on your mind!
 You like lots of pressure, your skin gets red easily, you've never been to a spa before.
 It's all okay.

-- Communicate complete and accurate health information and reasons for your visit.
+- Communicate complete and accurate health information and the reasons for your visit.
 Many spas have you fill out a form before the treatment.
 You might circle the parts of your body that hurt.
 But some information is important to reveal, like whether you are taking Retin-A or recently had a peel.
 If you keep that secret and ask for waxing, you might lose a little skin with the hair.

 - Treat staff and other guests with courtesy and respect.
 Most people who go to spas are perfectly lovely.
 But sometimes....they show up for their treatment drunk.
 They're loud.
 They bring their cell phones into the relaxation lounge.
 Don't be one of these people.
 Be quiet and considerate in locker rooms and public spaces.
 And in the treatment room, understand that your therapist is a professional who has spent many hours learning how to do their work.